ThibaultEmo/ece-webtech-2023-fall/modules/08.supabase/lab.md

 Check that anonymous can submit new contact information from `./pages/contact.js`.

 Also, confirm that no record is displayed in `./pages/admin/contacts.js`.
 Disabling row-level security show display the records once again.

-## Part 7.
-Upgrade to the latest Next.js and React (hard level)

-[Version 13 of Next.js](https://nextjs.org/blog/next-13) was published end of October.
-It comes with many interesting additions.
-Upgrade to the latest version and see how that work.
-You can use [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) which provides a handy command `ncu -u`.

-It comes with the latest [React 18 features](https://reactjs.org/blog/2022/03/29/react-v18.html) as well.